t3kt/raytk/docs/_guide/iteration.md

 ![radialClone iteration](/raytk/assets/images/guide/iteration-radialClone-series.png)

+The [`instance`] operator is similar to [`radialClone`].
+It repeats its input some number of times, and passes the index of that loop as the iteration value, and then merges the results.
+Unlike [`radialClone`] though, it doesn't apply any transformation on its own.
+It is designed to be used with operators that consume the iteration and use it to transform the instances.

 The other more common type of operator that provides iteration values don't actually run their input multiple times.
 Instead they decide what iteration value to use based on the position in space.
 These are much more efficient since they only run their input once.
 For example, [`modulo1D`] repeats space along an axis, which effectively makes an infinite number of "copies" of that shape.
 It has an option to pass along the index in that series as the iteration value, so the "copy" in the middle will use 0, the one to the right of that will use 1, and so on, and the one to the left uses -1, etc.

 ![modulo1D iteration](/raytk/assets/images/guide/iteration-modulo1D-series.png)